National Rail | station code OKE

 www.nationaltrust.org.uk/lydford-gorge

-Bus 118 from West Street to Lydford, opposite Gorge main entrance, 17 minutes journey.
+Bus 118 from West Street (some journeys also from Station forecourt) to Lydford, opposite Gorge main entrance, about 20 minutes journey.

-Buses also stop at the Gorge Lower entrance (21 minutes journey) which is nearer the Whitelady Waterfall.
+Most journeys also stop at the Gorge Lower entrance which is nearer the Whitelady Waterfall.

-M-S every 1-3 hours.
+M-S hourly, also summer Sun & BH infrequent.
 For bus times see Traveline.